Christian Arroyo Player Props: Red Sox vs. Twins

-After hitting .147 with a double and a walk in his past 10 games, Christian Arroyo and the Boston Red Sox face the Minnesota Twins (who will hand the ball to Sonny Gray) at 7:10 PM ET on Tuesday.
+After going 0-for-3 in his most recent game, Christian Arroyo and the Boston Red Sox take on the Minnesota Twins (who will hand the ball to Joe Ryan) at 7:10 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-3) against the Angels.
+He had a hitless performance in his previous game (0-for-3) against the Angels.

 Christian Arroyo Game Info & Props vs. the Twins